Each season brings new adventures to Tappahannock and Essex County.

 NN Burger Tappahannock Fresh-crafted yummy burgers, hand-cut twister chips and a dessert called a freakshake — handspun ice cream served with toppings that range from an entire piece of chocolate cake to cotton candy or a baked donut presented in a take-home “NN” logo mason jar mug.
 Tender lobster meat on a butter-crisped New England roll, too.

 Roma Ristorante Italiano Elena and Filippo Giambanco started the first Italian restaurant in Tappahannock in 1976 with a small venue that has since expanded to include more than 250 specialty items.
-Mama Giambanco’s secret spaghetti sauce recipe is used today; the pizza dough is made from scratch every day and everyone raves about the salad bar.
+Mama Giambanco’s secret spaghetti sauce recipe is still used today; the pizza dough is made from scratch every day and everyone raves about the salad bar.
 Several dishes bear the name of family members.
 Of course, the oysters are fresh!

 Taste of Latin America Your go-to location for made-from-scratch bowls, fajitas tacos and more.
 Yuca fries with a homemade sauce and fried plantains served with sour cream.